Red Magic 3S full review

 Pricing and availability

-The Red Magic 3S was released in Nubia’s native China on September 9, but we have to wait until 16 October for a global release.
+The Red Magic 3S was released in Nubia’s native China on September 9, but we had to wait until 16 October for a global release.

 Design and build